hakimel/reveal.js/README.md

 - Config option for disabling updates to URL, defaults to true
 - Anchors with image children no longer rotate in 3D on hover
 - Support for mouse wheel navigation ([naugtur](https://github.com/naugtur))
+- Delayed updates to URL hash to work around a bug in Chrome
+- Included a classList polyfill for IE9

 #### 1.1